eoinkelly/notes/databases/dynamodb/index.md

 * multi-key indexes

-> “One benefit of DynamoDB is that its rigidity limits you in a good way.
+> One benefit of DynamoDB is that its rigidity limits you in a good way.
 As
-> long as you aren’t using full-table scans, it’s tough to write an inefficient
+> long as you aren't using full-table scans, it's tough to write an inefficient
 > query in DynamoDB.
 The data model and API restrict you into best practices
-> upfront and ensure your database will scale with your application.”
+> upfront and ensure your database will scale with your application.

 Eat your vegetables ...